Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

-The $d=3$ analogues of \eqref{riemancom}, \eqref{sc}, \eqref{eq:field_strength_indiv} and \eqref{pss}, are all very similar in structure to their four dimensional counterparts, and are listed explicitly (in Appendix \ref{3dtwisted}) in eqs. \eqref{sc3d}, \eqref{rieman3d}, \eqref{field3d} and \eqref{pss3d} respectively.
+The $d=3$ analogues of eqs. \eqref{riemancom}, \eqref{sc}, \eqref{eq:field_strength_indiv} and \eqref{pss} are all very similar in structure to their four-dimensional counterparts, and are listed explicitly (in Appendix \ref{3dtwisted}) in eqs. \eqref{sc3d}, \eqref{rieman3d}, \eqref{field3d} and \eqref{pss3d}, respectively.
 There is, however, one qualitative difference.
-We have already noted that, in the current context, $\gamma(\theta)$ is substantial only around the neighborhood of $\theta=\frac{\pi}{2}$ with width $\sqrt{2\nu/\beta}$.
+We have already noted that, in the current context, $\gamma(\theta)$ is substantial only in the neighborhood of $\theta=\frac{\pi}{2}$ with width $\sqrt{2\nu/\beta}$.
 In this neighbourhood the function $\gamma(\theta)$ varies substantially (i.e.\ changes by a fraction of order unity) over the angular scale $\sqrt{2\nu/\beta}$.
-As a consequence, every $\partial_\theta$ derivative of $\gamma(\theta)$ is larger than $\gamma(\theta)$ itself by the a factor $\propto \nu^{-1/2}$.
-While this point does not change the final conclusion that all contributions to the density $\cal L$ are of order ${\cal O}(\gamma^3)$ (or, equivalently, $\nu^{-3/2}$.
-Recall this power was ${\cal O}(\gamma^4)$ or $\nu^{-2}$ in 4 dimensions) it is no longer the case that all contributions at this order are simply proportional to $\gamma^3(\theta)$; we also find contributions of (for instance) the form $\frac{\left( \gamma'(\theta)\right)^2}{\gamma(\theta)}$ that are of the same order of largeness as terms that are simply proportional to $\gamma^3(\theta)$.
+As a consequence, every $\partial_\theta$ derivative of $\gamma(\theta)$ is larger than $\gamma(\theta)$ itself by a factor $\propto \nu^{-1/2}$.
+While this point does not change the final conclusion that all contributions to the density $\cal L$ are of order ${\cal O}(\gamma^3)$ (or equivalently $\nu^{-3/2}$; recall this power was ${\cal O}(\gamma^4)$ or $\nu^{-2}$ in 4 dimensions), it is no longer the case that all contributions at this order are simply proportional to $\gamma^3(\theta)$.
+We also find contributions of (for instance) the form $\frac{\left( \gamma'(\theta)\right)^2}{\gamma(\theta)}$ that are of the same order as terms that are simply proportional to $\gamma^3(\theta)$.

-In Appendix \ref{3dtwisted}, we have performed explicit computations of the contribution to the partition function from two derivative terms in the expansion \eqref{eq:partition}, and do, in fact find a term of the sort flagged above (namely a term proportional to $\frac{\left( \gamma'(\theta)\right)^2}{\gamma(\theta)}$).
+In Appendix \ref{3dtwisted}, we have performed explicit computations of the contribution to the partition function from two-derivative terms in the expansion \eqref{eq:partition}, and do in fact find a term of the sort flagged above (namely a term proportional to $\frac{\left( \gamma'(\theta)\right)^2}{\gamma(\theta)}$).
 This term is, in particular, generated by the part of the effective action \eqref{eq:partition} $ \propto (\partial \sigma)^2$.
 At higher orders in the derivative expansion, we also expect to see expressions like $\frac{(\gamma'')^2}{\gamma^3}$ or terms like $\frac{(\gamma')^4}{\gamma^5}$.
-In other words we expect the leading order formula for $\ln Z$ (in the limit \eqref{limnewdthree}) takes the form
+In other words we expect the leading order formula for $\ln Z$ (in the limit \eqref{limnewdthree}) to take the form